aalexa201222/handwritten-digit-recognition/README.md

 git clone https://github.com/aalexa201222/handwritten-digit-recognition.git
 ## Acknowledgments

-- The MNIST dataset is a benchmark dataset for machine learning and is available at [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/).
+- The MNIST dataset is a benchmark dataset for machine learning and is available at https://keras.io/api/datasets/mnist/

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute, open issues, or provide feedback to help improve this project!